johniak/word-clock/docs/device_build.md

       ![Step Image](assets/rpi_wiring_diagram.jpeg)
       ![Step Image](assets/rpi_wiring.jpg)

-   2. For ESP32 (there are many different revisions):
+   2. For ESP32 (there are many different board revisions):
       1. GND to GND
       2. SIGNAL to D13
       3. 5V to 5V or VIN, depending on the board.
 VIN is 5V when powering the board from USB.
+      4. You can find the wiring diagram in the [ESP32 Devkit 1 Example Wiring document](esp32_devkit1_exmple_wiring.md).

 5. Solder wires between the LED strip segments.
 Use three wires between each segment.

       ![Step Image](assets/wires_soldered.jpeg)